soumojit-dev/Numpy-Foundations/README.md

 Here're some of the project's best features:

-*   Numpy Foundations is covered in 4 phases
+*   Numpy Foundations covered in 4 phases
 *   2 real world basic projects for concept clarity